scgbckbone/python-secp256k1/README.md

 #### Rationale and goal
 This library aims to provide a standard way to wrap `libsecp256k1` using `ctypes`.

-#### Contexts
-This library creates default contexts (sign/verify) at the initialization phase, randomizes them and uses them the whole time, you do not need to worry about contexts.
-Check this [issue](https://github.com/scgbckbone/python-secp256k1/issues/1).

 #### Implementation Details
 * Scratch spaces are not implemented.
 * methods from `secp256k1_preallocated.h` are not implemented
+* This library creates default contexts (sign/verify) at the initialization phase, randomizes them and uses them the whole time, you do not need to worry about contexts.
+Check this [issue](https://github.com/scgbckbone/python-secp256k1/issues/1).
 * way to provide own hash functions is not implemented - default hash functions are used
 * `schnorrsig_sign_custom` does not accept extraparams argument, instead accepts `aux_rand32` as `schnorrsig_sign` - same as passing `extraparams.ndata`
 * Default illegal callback function (that is added to default contexts) logs to stderr.
 * Method names are the same as in `libsecp256k1` but without 'secp256k1_' prefix (i.e. `secp256k1_ec_pubkey_serialize` -> `ec_pubkey_serialize`)
-* Modules are structures same as in secp256k1 `include/` directory but without 'secp256k1_' prefix.
+* Modules are structured same as in secp256k1 `include/` directory but without 'secp256k1_' prefix.

 |    secp256k1 modules   |    pysecp256k1 modules    |               importing              |
 |:----------------------:|:-------------------------:|:------------------------------------:|